xbeat/Machine-Learning/README.md

 Linear algebra forms the backbone of many machine learning algorithms and AI techniques.
 It provides the mathematical foundation for understanding and implementing various concepts in data analysis, optimization, and model training.
 In this presentation, we'll explore two crucial aspects of linear algebra: inverse matrices and determinants, and their applications in AI and ML using Python.

+## Dimensionality Reduction in Python

+Introduction to Dimensionality Reduction

+Dimensionality reduction is a crucial technique in data science and machine learning, used to simplify complex datasets while preserving essential information.
+It helps in visualizing high-dimensional data, reducing computational complexity, and mitigating the curse of dimensionality.

 ## Exploring the Wait-Time Paradox with Python

 Introduction to Wait-Time Analysis